JuanDelPueblo/nvsleepify/README.md

 # nvsleepify

-`nvsleepify` is a lightweight Rust CLI tool designed for Linux users who want to manually control the power state of their Nvidia dGPU.
-It effectively "sleeps" (powers off) and "wakes" (powers on) the GPU on demand, which is particularly useful for laptops or hybrid graphics setups where battery life or noise control is a priority.
+`nvsleepify` is a lightweight tool written in Rust designed for Linux users who want their Nvidia dGPU to stay off.
+It effectively "sleeps" (powers off) and "wakes" (powers on) the GPU on demand, which is useful to prevent programs randomly waking up the dGPU wasting battery life.

+Note: I wrote this program for personal use on an Asus Zephyrus G14 2024 running CachyOS.
+I cannot guarantee this program will function correctly on your system, but if you encounter any issues let me know and I can try helping fix any issues when I have time.

 ## Features